nightroman/PowerShelf/README.md

 * *Format-High.ps1* - Formats output by columns with optional custom item colors.
 * *Invoke-Environment.ps1* - Invokes a command and imports its environment variables.
 * *Measure-Command2.ps1* - Measure-Command with several iterations and progress.
+* *Measure-Property.ps1* -  Counts properties grouped by names and types.
 * *Set-ConsoleSize.ps1* - Sets the current console size, interactively by default.
 * *Show-Color.ps1* - Shows all color combinations, color names and codes.
 * *Submit-Gist.ps1* - Submits a file to its GitHub gist repository.